mgsrichard/Capstone-Project/README.md

     - the PowerPoint file intro_presentation.pptx gives a more sophisticated and slightly less detailed overview/presentation of our project

 ### Topic:
-Data Science and STEM Salaries from June 7 2017 to Aug 17 2021
+Data Science and STEM Salaries from June 7, 2017 to August 17, 2021
   https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries

 - Description of your data source (feel free to include a sample of it too)